johananj/johananj.github.io/index.markdown

 Hello, I'm Johanan.

+I am a machine learning and signal processing researcher.
 This website was created to be my portfolio.

-For my profile, checkout these pages:
+For details, please checkout these pages:
 - [About](https://johananj.github.io/about/)
 - [Work Experience](https://johananj.github.io/experience/)
 - [Research Activities](https://johananj.github.io/research/)